Linux74656/SpaceEngineersLinuxPatches/README.md

  Congratulations Space Engineers should now work properly on Linux.
 Have fun and enjoy!

 # The Manual Setup Guide(Skip if you used the autopatcher):
+### You can use proton tricks is you already have it installed.

 ## Step 0:
   Backup any save data, blueprints, ETC...